Knife collecting: Secondary market

 The retail price of a knife is valid only at the moment it was purchased.
 Once the knife comes into the buyer’s possession, its value is linked to what is called the secondary market.
 Once a knife is purchased, most of the costs associated with the retail price (i.e. advertising, production cost, shipping cost, etc.) must be deducted from the retail cost to determine the object’s immediate value on the secondary market, thus, retail cost is not equivalent to secondary market resale value.
 Depending on several different factors, individuals, auctioneers, and secondary retailers may sell a knife for more, the same, or less than what they originally paid for it.
 These factors include, but are not limited to, condition, age, supply, and demand.

 The 1960s through the present were major years for the manufacturing of contemporary collectible knives.
 While some individuals purchased these knives to enjoy and use, many purchased them as investments.
 A speculative secondary markets developed for many knives in the 1990s.
 Because so many people bought for investment purposes, duplicates are common.
 And although many knives were labeled as "limited editions," the actual number of items produced was very large.
 The result of this is that there is very little demand for many (but not all) items produced during this time period, which means their secondary market values are often low.

-There is no secondary market for a knife unless someone is willing to buy it, and a knife's value is whatever the buyer is willing to pay for it.
-Industry leaders believe that the secondary market is important for several reasons: primarily to allow experienced collectors to upgrade their collections, to stimulate the market and encourage new collectors, and to provide a means for monetary appreciation.
-To upgrade a collection, a collector may wish to dispose of knives they no longer enjoy to produce the capital to buy other knives.
-To stimulate the market, collectors may obtain some good quality pieces that have been traded in the past.
-They have an opportunity to learn the history of the hobby by owning some of the knives that have been favorites in the past.
-Another reason is to make money, by selling an item with appreciated value.

 Some custom knife makers have large followings of collectors.
 Because demand far outweighs the supply, it is not uncommon for these knives to appreciate substantially within seconds of buying them from the maker.
 The secondary market can range anywhere from 50% to 200% of the knife's original value.

 A price guide is a resource such as a book or website that lists typical selling prices.
 Most knife publications offer annual price guides to give collectors an idea of what their knives may be worth.